GridZone/gridzone-governance/README.md

-# Grid Zone
+# GridZone

 We detail a few of the core contracts.

 <dl>
   <dt>Zone</dt>
-  <dd>The Zone Token (ZONE).
+  <dd>The GridZone token (ZONE).
 Holders of this token have the ability to govern the protocol via the governor contract.</dd>
 </dl>

 <dl>
   <dt>Governor Alpha</dt>
   <dd>The administrator of the timelock contract.
-Holders of Zone token may create and vote on proposals which will be queued into the timelock.</dd>
+Holders of GridZone token may create and vote on proposals which will be queued into the timelock.</dd>
 </dl>

 ## Pre-installation